What Is Worsted Weight Yarn?

 Favorite Worsted Weight Yarn

-Hopefully now you have a much better understanding of what worsted weight yarn is.
+Hopefully, you have a better understanding of what worsted weight yarn is.
 Now you need to figure out what great new knitting or crochet project you’re going to use your yarn for.